devareus/Eclectic-Token-Sniper/README.md

 The tokens will be automatically removed from the list by the sniper when they're bought (or a buy failed).

-## Plans for the next releases
-- Add support for selling previously owned tokens (although at the moment one can add a token manually to the tokens-current.json list and have the bot to monitor and sell it, it'd be best if the bot could add a token to the list by just asking a few simple questions).
-- Graphical User Interface.
-- Add support for non EVM-compatible blockchains.
-- Open to suggestions.
+## Manual sell
+You can instruct the bot to sell all the tokens or one token in particular by pressing the key *Z* in your keyboard (be patient, the menu might take a few seconds to show up, as the keys are only checked once per price monitoring cycle (which happens every *MonitorPricesEverySeconds*).
+The bot will show a list of currenly hold tokens.
+Enter a number to sell one token in particular, A for selling all the tokens or N to cancel and resume price monitoring.
+For manual sells, the only condition that is checked is *DontSellIfProfitBelow* if it's been set.